mariamou7/blogposts/cl1jnrp4507icjvnvhqrt0kfn.md

 ![image.png](https://cdn.hashnode.com/res/hashnode/image/upload/v1649011356125/tu84x_LHB.png)

 ## Blog news
-I wrote two [blog](https://www.thinkaboutiot.com/index.php/home/) posts this month!
+I wrote three [blog](https://www.thinkaboutiot.com/index.php/home/) posts this month!
 You can find them [here](https://www.thinkaboutiot.com/index.php/2022/03/), or you can continue reading about them in this article. 👇

 ### Azure IoT News
 As every month, I have written an article about Azure IoT news for this month.